CAT NAMES

 The history of cat names in Japan is intricately linked to the evolving relationship between humans and felines.
 Cats were first introduced to Japan around the 6th century AD, primarily for their mousing skills.
 During this period, names were often utilitarian, reflecting a cat’s function as a pest controller.
 Examples include “Neko” (猫), the generic term for cat, and “Goro” (五郎), meaning “fifth son,” which might have indicated the order a cat was born in a litter.

-See also Neko Cat Names: A Comprehensive Guide to Naming Your Neko Atsume Cats
+See also Fabulous Cat Names: A Comprehensive Guide

 As cats transitioned from working animals to cherished companions, their names began to reflect this growing affection.
 By the Edo period (1603-1868), a surge in cat ownership led to a blossoming of more creative and meaningful names.
 Literary influences, a burgeoning appreciation for nature, and the rise of auspicious symbols all played a role in shaping this naming evolution.